koenrane/KR-new-site/content/steering-gpt-2-xl-by-adding-an-activation-vector.md

 Examining more completions from the embedding intervention, we didn't notice completions which were angrier than unsteered GPT-2-XL.

-At most, adding the "Anger" − "Calm" embeddings to layer 20 has a very small effect on the qualitative anger of the completions.
+At most, adding the "Anger" − "Calm" embeddings to layer 20 has a small effect on the qualitative anger of the completions.
 This is evidence that the layer 0-19 heads are doing a lot of the work of adding extra directions to the anger steering vector, such that the steering vector actually increases the probability of angry completions.

 ### Transplanting from pre-layer 2 to pre-layer 20 sometimes increases anger

 However, [the norm of early-layer residual streams is significantly smaller than at later layers (like 20)](/residual-stream-norms-grow-exponentially-over-the-forward-pass).
 In particular, we've found a large jump between layers 0 and 2.
 Let's try sourcing a steering vector from the residual stream just before layer 2, and then adding that layer-2 vector to layer 20.

-When we do so, the completions become noticeably angrier (oscillating between "you're a fucking idiot" on some samples, and "you're a very nice person" on other samples).
+When we do so, the completions become noticeably angrier (oscillating between "you're a fucking idiot" on some samples, and "you're a nice person" on other samples).

 This was a much larger effect than we saw before.
 It's not as large as the effect of adding the normal steering vector, but still—layers 0 and 1 are apparently doing substantial steering-relevant cognitive work![^26]